wheresvic/legendary/README.md

 The following is snippets of useful information (condensed from articles similar to the above which didn't make the cut):

+1. [DevOps and SQL databases](https://queue.acm.org/detail.cfm?id=3300018), using an SQL database is no excuse for not following good DevOps practices - either manage schema versions in code with auto upgrade and rollback or decouple code from the database so that schema changes can be made independent of code deployments.
+Also interesting to note the 5 phases of a live schema change:

+    1. The running code reads and writes the old schema, selecting just the fields that it needs from the table or view.
+This is the original state.

+    2. Expand: The schema is modified by adding any new fields but not removing any old ones.
+No code changes are made.
+If a rollback is needed, it's painless because the new fields are not being used.

+    3. Code is modified to use the new schema fields and pushed into production.
+If a rollback is needed, it just reverts to phase 2.
+At this time any data conversion can be done while the system is live.

+    4. Contract: Code that references the old, now unused, fields is removed and pushed into production.
+If a rollback is needed, it just reverts to phase 3.

+    5. Old, now unused, fields are removed from the schema.
+In the unlikely event that a rollback is needed at this point, the database would simply revert to phase 4.

 1. [The point of microservices](https://erikbern.com/2018/06/04/missing-the-point-about-microservices.html), is being able to deploy and test independently for rapid iteration.
 The article itself does not cover version management however.

 1. [A road to common lisp](http://stevelosh.com/blog/2018/08/a-road-to-common-lisp/), an excellent resource on getting started with lisp - basically get SBCL and a couple of books :)